 You can also make use of the amazing resources offered by the University, which includes many internship programmes, and support for student entrepreneurs.
 Take a look at the broader Oxford offer and information about the University's Careers Service .

 Do you want to broaden your horizons?
 Oxford Geography can boost your career

-Many geography students go on to postgraduate study, for example, in development studies, environmental management or politics.
-In recent years Geography graduates have proceeded to employment in management consultancy, local and central government, conservation and heritage management, the law, the media, teaching and research.
-You can see more alumni profiles on the Geography website.
+Geography can be the first step towards a wide variety of careers and in recent years graduates have proceeded to employment in management consultancy, local and central government, law, conservation and heritage management, the law, the media, teaching and research.

 Oxford Geography recently topped the table for geography graduates' earnings too, boosting average salaries five years after graduation more than any other geography department in the UK .